CN-TU/py_CCgen/README.md

 - [pcaps] contains a small *test.pcap* traffic capture to test the tool and run simple examples.
 This pcap is a portion of the captures provided by the  MAWI Working Group Traffic Archive in https://mawi.wide.ad.jp/mawi/
 - [txts] contains *hello.txt*, an example of a short text file to be injected in covert channels.
 - [txts_bincoded] contains *hello_bin.txt*, which is the binary codification of *hello.txt*
+- [spammer] contains several files on how to configure an infrastructure to run CCgen in the online modus.
 - [utils] includes tools for transforming data and generating flow extraction configuration files.
 - [wrapper] contains and saves relevant files related to the wrapper.